many-bees/SilentHillFileGuide/README.md

 # Silent Hill 2 Remake/Silent Hill f

 ### [FModel](https://fmodel.app/)
 General tool for ripping models and textures and stuff from Unreal Engine games.
 One of the ways in which modern games are much easier to rip stuff from.
+Mappings files to use with fmodel can be found in [fmodel_mappings_files](https://github.com/many-bees/SilentHillFileGuide/tree/main/fmodel_mappings_files)

 I figure everyone here knows how to download Noesis and Blender already and I don't need to list them.
 Also audio files from these games can be opened and converted with VLC Media Player.